pda/pda6502v2/README.md

 Startup code is stored in an on-board SPI serial EEPROM (Microchip AT25M01) which can be written from an external computer via SPI ICSP header.

+(Microchip AT25M01 replaced by ON Semiconductor CAT25M01 due to availability).

 BIFRÖST bootstraps the system by copying a fixed size/location bootloader from serial EEPROM into main RAM before starting CPU.
 The bootloader may load